 Blessed: things have a tendency to generally work out in this character's favor.
 So much so, in fact, that it may appear they are truly watched over by some sort of higher power.
 The idea behind this character enhancement isn't that the character always 'wins' in whatever they do - they usually just come out better in a given set of circumstances than others who are not so blessed.

 Say the blessed character is in a plane crash.
-Maybe he's the one person out of the hundreds onboard who survived, or perhaps out of those who survived this catastrophe, he's the one who was the least (if at all) injured.
+Maybe they're the one person out of the hundreds onboard who survived, or perhaps out of those who survived this catastrophe, they're the one who was the least (if at all) injured.
 The blessed character can still be defeated in battle, and possibly even killed if things go poorly enough, but they will enjoy a life full of good fortune if they play their cards right.

-Or even if they don't.
+Or even if they don't!
 Even a foolhardy or reckless character graced with the blessed enhancement will rarely suffer the full consequences of his or her actions, which is great when super powers are involved.
 In game terms, the recommended level of enhancement that blessed entails is that it counts as one 'step' of such for each time it can beneficially affect the player on a given play session.